 I visited the east coast a few times and before I left Taiwan I did a tour on my scooter that included much of Taiwan's best spots: Kenting, Taitung, Green Island, Hualian, and Taroko Gorge.
 That trip included much of the east coast.

-Sanxiantai is beautiful and you can walk out on this bridge with eight arches.
+Sanxiantai is beautiful (the bridge above) and you can walk out on this bridge with eight arches.
 On the other side you'll find a small rocky island.

 If I was to live in Taiwan again I would live on the east coast.
 You'll rarely see teaching jobs advertised here on sites like Tealit.
 So if you want to live here then you'll have to be prepared to go door to door with your resume.
 Cities like Ilan, Hualian and Taitung are pretty small.
 Private and public schools here are fewer in number and they don't have to advertise as teachers are probably knocking on their doors.